gopicolo/Game-demo-Papa-no-Iu-Koto-o-Kikinasai-Tool/README.md

 - `dump.py`: Extracts text from binary `.bin` files into editable `.txt` files.
 - `repack.py`: Reinserts modified text from `.txt` files back into `.bin` files, updating all necessary pointers.

 ---

-## 🔧 Requirements

-- Python 3.7+
-- No external libraries needed (only built-in modules are used)

----